Grades 1 to 5

 Teaching and Learning

-As an International Baccalaureate Primary Years Programme (PYP) and American school, we incorporate the knowledge, skills, and concepts from American (AERO) and UAE Ministry of Education standards and learning outcomes into the PYP framework to construct a rigorous and challenging curriculum that is engaging and relevant to our students.
+As an International Baccalaureate Primary Years Programme (PYP) and American school, we incorporate the knowledge, skills, and concepts from the New York State Standards (NYSS) and UAE Ministry of Education standards and learning outcomes into the PYP framework to construct a rigorous and challenging curriculum that is engaging and relevant to our students.
 This combination provides UAS students with a unique international and American education, while also celebrating our host country and its culture.
 Please click here to see the UAS PYP Program of Inquiry.

 Our PYP Curriculum is…